The Longevity Den

 • A small handful of fresh mint or wild oregano

-• 500ml freshly boiled water (not quite boiling — around 90°C)
+• 500ml freshly boiled water (around 90°C)

 • 1 tsp local raw honey per cup, to taste